zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/20-sinhala-amazon.md

 [APZ 91.4] (#apz91 .4) {#apz91 .4 .ref .apz} "Four direction and four
 In the decimal direction of Udaha you have not seen and untouched.
 No. There is neither selfness nor unselfishness.
-Not scientific.I'm going If it is known, then the doctrine is “Manuwi”, then the root is pure Clean end in the middle perfectly everything with pure meaning, verses Nibbana and Nibbana Gamani Rebates.
+Not scientific.I'm going If it is known, then the doctrine is "Manuwi", then the root is pure Clean end in the middle perfectly everything with pure meaning, verses Nibbana and Nibbana Gamani Rebates.
 Dekanu, Worm Manuure, Open Manuure, Divide, Manuure, Manuure, Manuure Manurements, Readers.
-“If in some way I know” is something I am If to know, if coming, figuring out, if seeing,
+"If in some way I know" is something I am If to know, if coming, figuring out, if seeing,
 If it is made, it is possible to dismantle it.

 [APZ 91.5] (#apz91 .5) {#apz91 .5 .ref .apz} "To demolish our own nation
-Caussed” is the death of the nation, constipation, containment, reproach Nibbana.
+Caussed" is the death of the nation, constipation, containment, reproach Nibbana.
 Therefore, Brahman himself said.

 [Msdiv 92] (#msdiv92) {#msdiv92 .ref .msdiv} (16-3)

 [APZ 92.1] (#apz92 .1) {#apz92 .1 .ref .apz} "Trusts,
-The cravings came from the craving “images of craving sounds, odors, Taste, touch dharma cravings, which came from the whimsical cravings, The sins that came, the cramped, the underneath the minds.
+The cravings came from the craving "images of craving sounds, odors, Taste, touch dharma cravings, which came from the whimsical cravings, The sins that came, the cramped, the underneath the minds.

-[APZ 92.2] (#apz92 .2) {#apz92 .2 .ref .apz} "Man” is the other name for the animal.
+[APZ 92.2] (#apz92 .2) {#apz92 .2 .ref .apz} "Man" is the other name for the animal.
-“What is seen” is what is being inspected.
+"What is seen" is what is being inspected.

-[APZ 92.3] (#apz92 .3) {#apz92 .3.ref .apz} "Justify the Community” is they
+[APZ 92.3] (#apz92 .3) {#apz92 .3.ref .apz} "Justify the Community" is they
 Jharawan, Jharawahuet, Business, Death
 In the same way, the cesspores are suffering from domanticity and intense appeal Justituahua.
 A Hell, A Cousin Community, A Thickness The community is the afflicted community.
 They are Jharawen pressed Gascized, Justices, Business, MadanagamaThy is helpless.

-[APZ 92.4] (#apz92 .4) {#apz92 .4 .ref .apz} "So” is, by the fact, that
+[APZ 92.4] (#apz92 .4) {#apz92 .4 .ref .apz} "So" is, by the fact, that
 That is why the people are seen in Heathby, in that manner, in that manner, in that sleep Ready.

-[APZ 92.5] (#apz92 .5) {#apz92 .5 .ref .apz} "Apz” is the most frequent action
+[APZ 92.5] (#apz92 .5) {#apz92 .5 .ref .apz} "Apz" is the most frequent action
 (4-8) 1 should be applied from where the 'was' impulsed '.)
-Kushale Dharmala “So that you may be unborn again, so that you may be unborn again Cravings are impoverished” images of cravings, sounds, odors, tastes, touches, Dhamma craving, craving is a craving handicap, craving is concerned, Cravings are a complete demise.
+Kushale Dharmala "So that you may be unborn again, so that you may be unborn again Cravings are impoverished" images of cravings, sounds, odors, tastes, touches, Dhamma craving, craving is a craving handicap, craving is concerned, Cravings are a complete demise.

-[APZ 92.6] (#apz92 .6) {#apz92 .6 .ref .apz} "In order to reinvent” is what you are
+[APZ 92.6] (#apz92 .6) {#apz92 .6 .ref .apz} "In order to reinvent" is what you are
 Do not cause restimulation, in the form of the carma or in the image or in the unimaginable relic or in the image or in the cassava or in the cassava In the jewelery or in the jewelery or in the collectors of the jewelery or in the capsule or in the jewelery